Best Survival Packing List To Plan For An Evacuation

 Personalize Your Survival Gear List

-Consider any ‘unusual’ habits you may have and how not having the necessary items could make your life more difficult.
+Consider any ‘unusual’ habits and how not having the necessary items could make your life more difficult.

-• Do you need a toothpick to clean your teeth after each and every meal?
+• Do you need a toothpick to clean your teeth after every meal?
 Include some in your supplies.

 • Do you wear a mouthguard or earplugs to fall asleep?
-Tuck some extras away into your bug out bag.
+Tuck some extras into your bug-out bag.

 • If you have long hair, do you want to include a few hair ties to keep it out of your way in an emergency?

-Think carefully about your everyday habits and quirks and if it takes up very little space and is lightweight, go ahead and add it to your survival packing list.
+Think carefully about your everyday habits and quirks; if it takes up very little space and is lightweight, go ahead and add it to your survival packing list.

 Amassing Your Long-Term Bug Out Bag List

-5.11 Tactical Bug Out BagOnce you’re happy with your smaller, short-term bug out bag, you’re ready to begin planning for a second bag designed for long-term use.
+5.11 Tactical Bug Out BagOnce you’re happy with your smaller, short-term bug-out bag, you can begin planning for a second bag designed for long-term use.

-Some people decide to carry two bags, while others may decide to purchase a design where the smaller bag fits into or clips onto the larger bag.
+Some people decide to carry two bags, while others may purchase a design in which the smaller bag fits into or clips onto the larger bag.

-Whatever you decide, ensure the system works for you and that you can easily separate the two kits.
+Whatever you decide, ensure the system works for you, and you can easily separate the two kits.

-Your long-term bug out bag packing list will give you the tools necessary to survive without the aid of other humans or society for an extended period of time.
+Your long-term bug-out bag packing list will give you the tools necessary to survive for an extended period without the aid of other humans or society.

-It should allow you to gain food, create temporary survival shelter and survive the elements.
+It should allow you to gain food, create temporary shelter, and survive the elements.

 Bug Out Bag Checklist eBook Cover - a man walking away wearing a military style backpack